jsfowles/design-system-notes/README.md

-# system-design-react-code-examples
-A curation of code examples and in depth technical implementation approaches to solve the common frontend system design issues in React.

----
-### Target Audience
-1) advanced beginner/intermediate developers wishing to get better technical understanding
-2) developers exploring how to do handle technical things in their own projects.
-3) for my own reference as I need something like this for my own learning.

----
 ### Philosophy

 The philosophy behind this endeavour is to document as much as possible a practical guide as possible someone looking to level-up fast/ implement things.